epeharda/thestartup/readme.md

 ===========

 Rachel and Bing had a great idea to combine startup names by chaining prefix and suffix compounds.
-Hargobind and I developed an urge to write some code.
+Hargobind and Nico developed an urge to write some code.

 **Why are we doing this?** I don't really know.